sylabs/singularity/e2e/README.md

 successfully; though that does not yet mean it did what we expected; keep reading!)

-The rest of the arguments to e2e.ExpectExit() are a variadic set of [functional options](https://dave.cheney.net/2014/10/17/functional-options-for-friendly-apis) again. *(Yes: functional options inside a functional option!)* The most common functional options to e2e.ExpectExit() are **e2e.ExpectOutput()** and **e2e.ExpectError()**, for examining stdout and stderr output, respectively.
+The rest of the arguments to e2e.ExpectExit() are zero or more [functional options](https://dave.cheney.net/2014/10/17/functional-options-for-friendly-apis) again.
+The most common functional options to e2e.ExpectExit() are **e2e.ExpectOutput()** and **e2e.ExpectError()**, for examining stdout and stderr output, respectively.
 (Note that much like fmt.Print() has a fmt.Printf() counterpart, so too do e2e.ExpectOutput() and e2e.ExpectError() have e2e.ExpectOutputf() and e2e.ExpectErrorf() counterparts that allow for standard Go string formatting directives.
 See e2e/internal/e2e/singularitycmd.go for details.)

 *Note: Since the APIs of e2e.ExpectOutput() and e2e.ExpectError() are identical, we will discuss e2e.ExpectOutput() from here on out, but the same applies to